usercode/ImageWizard/README.md

                        .SetDistributedCache()
                        //add some loaders
                        .AddHttpLoader(options =>
-                                               //add custom http header like apikey to prevent that user can download the original image options.SetHeader("ApiKey", "123456"))
+                                               //add custom http header like apikey to prevent
+                                               //that user can download the original image options.SetHeader("ApiKey", "123456"))
                        .AddYoutubeLoader()
                        .AddFileLoader(options => options.Folder = "FileStorage");